-Nevertheless, they can be lifesavers for families that need more dining room space, or for a couple that wants to expand the master bedroom.
+Nevertheless, they can be lifesavers for families that need just a little more dining room space, or for a couple that wants to expand the master bedroom.
 Room additions usually have their own roofs and must be supplied with new utility work.
 They also have to be inspected for local code adherence.

 While finishing an existing basement is not exactly adding another structure to a house, it does create additional living space that can increase the value of your home.
-One nice aspect of finished basements is that they can be used as all kinds of rooms, from bedrooms to living rooms to media rooms.
+A nice aspect of finished basements is that they can be used as all kinds of rooms, from bedrooms to living rooms to media rooms.

 Mudrooms are used to store extra or wet clothing so they don’t clutter up the general living space.
 A mudroom can also be where you store a washer and dryer so that they, too, can be out of the way of the high-traffic areas of the house.

-Finance Your Home Addition with Homeowner Funding
+Finance Your House Additions with Homeowner Funding

 At Homeowner Funding, we realize that any kind of home addition can run families into the thousands of dollars.
 Additions increase the resale value of a home, but paying for them upfront can be challenging.